 Commission Quick View: Avon products can be sold in two ways – through catalogs or online.
 The online component involves using a replicated website.
 This won’t rank in search engines but gives you the chance to target a wider audience.

-The catalog aspect is a way to sell in person.
+The catalogue aspect is a way to sell in person.
 You’re often providing physical catalogs, ones that you typically need to purchase first.
 That aspect can be frustrating, as you may pay for some catalogs for customers that never order.

 Either way, you make 20% commission on fashion and home items from the company, along with up to 40% for beauty and jewelry items.
 It isn’t clear how the specifics are calculated or how you can maximize profit.